jhobro/magpi_parallel1/README.md

 # magpi_parallel1
-Files for MagPi 50 article 'Introduction to parallel programming'
+Files for MagPi 50 article *Introduction to parallel programming*

-This example shows how the make utility can be used to distribute work over multiple cores for certain tasks.
+This example shows how the `make` utility can be used to distribute work over multiple cores for certain tasks.

 Starting with a set of existing images, we are going to make a collage